saadbruno/openrct2_plugin_repository/README.md

 - Run `make build-sass` to build the scss into a css file
 - `make run-prod`

+## API:
+you can add a query string `json=true` to almost any page, and it will return the results in JSON.
+This works all the lists, as well as individual plugin pages and user pages.

+It will also work with any type of sorting, new, rating, updated, and also for searches.

+Examples:
+List of plugins (second page, showing 20 results per page):
+/list/?sort=new&results=20&p=2

+List of plugins by sadret:
+/user/MDQ6VXNlcjE1ODk1NTMy?json=true

+Individual plugin:
+/plugin/R_kgDOL_w7NA?json=true

 ## Links and other third party libraries used:
 - [Parsedown](https://github.com/erusev/parsedown)
 - [HTML Purifier](http://htmlpurifier.org/)